Enter to Win A 2-Night Stay + Spa Treatments at Omni Grove Park Inn

 Downtown Breweries

-- Southern Appalachian Brewery: Specializes in making small batches of craft beer, including their German Pilsen, Belgian Blonde Ale, and Copperhead Amber Ale.
+• Southern Appalachian Brewery: Hendersonville’s first brewery specializes in making small batches of craft beer, including their German Pilsen, Belgian Blonde Ale, and Copperhead Amber Ale.
 (822 Locust)

-- Guidon Brewing: This friendly brewhouse offers a variety of beer styles including stout, porter, pale ale, IPA, and more.
-Enjoy the casual atmosphere in the main bar and loft area, back deck, or check out the dart room if you're feeling competitive!
+• Guidon Brewing: This friendly brewhouse offers a variety of beer styles, including stout, porter, pale ale, IPA, and more.
+Enjoy the casual atmosphere in the main bar and loft area, back deck, or check out the dart room if you feel competitive!
 (415 8th Ave.
 E.)

 The Brandy Bar (504 7th Ave East) features 43 brandies from across the world and is believed to be the only bar in North Carolina to focus exclusively on brandy.
-Located in the Historic Seventh Avenue District, they are open Wednesday 4-9 PM, Thursday-Saturday, 4-10 PM.
+Located in the Historic Seventh Avenue District, they are open Wednesday, 4-9 PM, and Thursday-Saturday, 4-10 PM.

-This is apple country!
-In late summer and fall (August through early November), visit many orchards and take home a big variety of apples, pumpkins, and more!
+This is Apple Country!
+In late summer and fall (August through early November), visit many orchards and take home a variety of apples, pumpkins, and more!
 Don't miss the NC Apple Festival on Labor Day weekend to kick off the apple season at many orchards!
-Fresh apples, pumpkins, cider, produce, baked goods, jellies, honey, and other items may be purchased at the various roadside apple markets or produce stands located throughout Henderson County.
+Fresh apples, pumpkins, cider, produce, baked goods, jellies, honey, and other items may be purchased at the roadside apple markets or produce stands in Henderson County.
 Some orchards allow you to pick your own apples.
 Many are located along US Highway 64 East toward Chimney Rock.
-Also, see our main Apple Orchard Guide.
+Also, see our main Apple Orchard Guide

-Jump Off Rock: This drive-to scenic overlook provides a panoramic view of rolling pastures, the Blue Ridge, and Pisgah mountain ranges.
-Jump Off Rock is located just 5 miles from downtown (4433 Laurel Park Hwy, Laurel Park, NC).
+Jump Off Rock: This drive-to scenic overlook provides a panoramic view of rolling pastures, the Blue Ridge, and the Pisgah mountain ranges.
+Jump Off Rock is five miles from downtown (4433 Laurel Park Hwy, Laurel Park, NC).
 The park is open daily, from sunrise to sunset.
 No admission charge.
 Read more.

 Downtown Hendersonville Street Festivals

-- Garden Jubilee Festival: Spectacular three-day festival held on Memorial Day weekend.
-The ideal festival for passionate gardeners searching for the perfect plants, unique lawn and garden accessories, and arts and crafts with 200 vendors.
+• Garden Jubilee Festival: Spectacular three-day festival held on Memorial Day weekend.
+It is the ideal festival for passionate gardeners searching for the perfect plants, unique lawn and garden accessories, and arts and crafts with 200 vendors.
 Speak with the experts at clinics and gather tips.
 Read more.

-- Fiesta Hendersonville: (Postponed until 2022) Experience the best of 20 Latin American countries with their people, music, art, food, and culture.
+• Fiesta Hendersonville: Experience the best of 20 Latin American countries with their people, music, art, food, and culture.
 Free admission.
 Read more.

-- Home for the Holidays: Many events from Thanksgiving through New Year's including live performances, downtown lights, a parade and shopping specials.
-Read more.
+• Home for the Holidays: Many events from Thanksgiving through New Year's, including live performances, downtown lights, a parade, and shopping specials.

 Hendersonville Lodging & Nearby Attractions